 Western Hognose Snake Handling and Temperament

 The Western hognose snake is docile and easily handled.
-It is known for its wide array of simple defensive tactics that are sometimes accompanied by a loud hiss.
-The snake can flatten its body when threatened, which makes it appear larger and more dangerous to predators.
-It will also flatten out the ribs along the neck to create a “hood” like a cobra.
+It is known for its array of simple defensive tactics that can be accompanied by a loud hiss.
+The snake can flatten its body when threatened, which makes it appear larger and dangerous to predators.
+It can flatten out the ribs along the neck to create a “hood” like a cobra.

-An alarmed snake may also exhibit bluffing displays, but it is not a sign of aggression.
+An alarmed snake may also exhibit bluffing displays, but it’s not a sign of aggression.
 Bluffing displays consist of the snake, with a closed mouth in a series of forward or sideways movements, hitting the perceived predator with its snout.
 It does not bite when it does this.

 Western hognose snake bites are rare and typically occur due to overeagerness during feeding time.
 Some snakes will gently take food from tongs, or they might prefer having food left in a corner of the cage to eat when they are comfortable.

 Do not handle a snake that is exhibiting stressed behavior.
-Wait until it has calmed down and then try to handle it.
+Wait until it has calmed down.